 The cost to students is considerably less than that typically charged by universities in Australia.
-Please refer to individual courses under the Courses menu to see the respective fees and charges.
+Please refer to the Fees section under the Apply menu tab to see the respective fees and charges.

 At Polytechnic Institute Australia we focus on the individual so our class sizes tend to be smaller than those at universities.

 Unlike traditional learning methods, Polytechnic Institute Australia courses are structured to suit workplace realities, and develop multiple competencies in Business, Accounting, Marketing, ICT and Networking.

 Australian students can study either full-time or part-time.
 International students on student visas must study full-time on campus.

 An academic course is made up a number of units of study.
 A degree is usually made up of 24 units of study while a diploma has 8 units.

 Every unit is taught over 12 weeks.
 Students will need about 10 hours per week per unit.
 That includes the actual teaching time which is usually about 3 hours per unit.
 If you are taking 4 units in a semester your study load is 40hrs per week.

 Polytechnic Institute Australia has an international student mix and we encourage close student interaction.

 You can apply for Credit for Prior Learning for the units you have previously competed.
 Polytechnic Institute Australia awards credit for prior learning for equivalent units completed at recognised institutions, and applications are assessed on a case-by-case basis.
 You need to provide supporting documentation such as transcripts and subject outlines with your applications.